 The hard drive password helps protect the data on your hard drive from unauthorized access.
 You can also assign a password for an external hard drive (if one is being used) that can be the same as or different from the password for the primary hard drive.

-After assigning a hard drive password, you must enter it each time you turn on the computer and each time you restore the computer to normal operation from standby mode; a message appears asking for the hard drive password.
+After assigning a hard drive password, you must enter it each time you turn on the computer and each time you restore the computer to normal operation from standby mode.